bganguly/coding-project-ui/README.md

 This project requires us to develop a website template viewer.
 See details in [README.md in master branch](https://github.com/bganguly/website-template-viewer-ui/tree/master#readme)

 This specific branch builds on top of branch_02 and provides state management via hooks in addition to appropriate js/styles for it to render.
-It also relies on /GETs on a separate freestanding locahost express app running on port 3001 to fetch other assets (images and templates.json have been moved out from this branch to the branch_03_backend).
+It also relies on /GETs on a separate freestanding locahost express app running on port 3001 to fetch other assets (images and templates.json have been moved out from this branch to the [backend branch branch_03](https://github.com/bganguly/website-template-viewer-backend)).
 The express app is runnable via checking out the [backend branch branch_03](https://github.com/bganguly/website-template-viewer-backend).
 More instructions follow.